-If you have comments on content then send an e-mail to errata@arm.com.
+If you have comments on the content of this book, send an e-mail to errata@arm.com.
 Give:

-- the title
+- The title.

-- the number, ARM IHI 0054A
+- The number, ARM IHI 0054B.

-- the page numbers to which your comments apply
+- The page numbers to which your comments apply.

-- a concise explanation of your comments.
+- A concise explanation of your comments.